Te Deum Chamber Choir is an ensemble for highly skilled singers to share, grow, and be inspired to create powerful choral music.

 Josepha Haden is excited to return to Te Deum this season.
 She earned her Bachelor of Science in vocal performance at William Jewell College and studied under Dr. Rebecca Folsom.
 She is an advocate for technology inclusion and education and often discusses the intersection of art and science that her collegiate studies taught her.
 Josepha currently works for Automattic as part of their Community Outreach team.
 She spends her spare time attending lectures, walking with her dog, and cooking new and interesting things.

-Ann Lewis is in her eighth season with Te Deum Chamber Choir.
+Ann Lewis joined Te Deum Chamber Choir in the fall of 2009 for its first full season.
 She graduated from William Jewell College in 2009 with degrees in piano performance and church music with a vocal emphasis.
-In 2013, she completed a Master of Arts in Teaching from the University of Central Missouri.
-She currently is in her third year of teaching at Marshall High School, where she serves as choral director, teaches music appreciation courses, and serves as the ping pong club sponsor!
-Prior to teaching at MHS, Ann served as the accompanist at Liberty North High School from 2010-2013.
-In addition to Te Deum, Ann also sings at the Gathering, the contemporary worship service at Village Presbyterian Church.
-Outside of the music realm, Ann works at Anthropologie to support her dress addiction.
-She also enjoys baking and supporting the Missouri Tigers, Chiefs, and Royals.
+In 2013, she completed a Master of Arts in teaching from the University of Central Missouri.
+She currently teaches at Kearney Middle School, where she serves as director of vocal music, teaches popular music courses, and assists with the high school vocal music program.
+Prior to teaching at KMS, Ann served as the vocal music teacher at Marshall (Missouri) for four years.
+Outside the music realm, Ann works at Anthropologie to support her dress addiction.
+She also enjoys baking and spending time with friends and family.

-Sydney Seratte is in her fifth year as general music teacher at Bluejacket-Flint Elementary School in Shawnee.
+Sydney Seratte teaches music at Citizens of the World Charter School in Kansas City, Missouri.
+Prior to joining the team at CWC, she served as general music teacher at Bluejacket-Flint Elementary School in Shawnee, Kansas.
 She graduated with a Bachelor of Music Education from the University of Missouri-Kansas City Conservatory of Music and Dance.
 As a UMKC student, Sydney enjoyed singing in numerous university choirs and vocal recitals.
-Her teachers have included Janeal Krehbiel, Cathy Crispino, Dr. Charles Robinson, Dr. Ryan Board, Dr. Aidan Soder, and Patrice Sollenberger.
-Sydney teaches music lessons in the Kansas City area and holds a master’s degree in technology–enhanced teaching from MidAmerica Nazarene University.
+Her teachers have included Janeal Krehbiel, Cathy Crispino, Dr. Charles Robinson, Dr. Ryan Board, Dr. Aidan Soder, Debra Raffety, and Patrice Sollenberger.
+Sydney teaches Simply Music piano lessons in the Kansas City area and holds a master’s degree in education from MidAmerica Nazarene University.
 She is currently pursuing a Master of Music Education at UMKC.
+She loves Midtown Kansas City, house plants, vegetarian food, and her cat, Del.